 All flights are conducted by professional pilots.

 1. Did this plane really serve as Air Force One?

 YES.
 The Eisenhower Administration needed a plane to move the President on short trips.
 The helicopter was deemed not yet safe enough.
 The Air Force held a competition and selected the Aero Commander 560A.
 They renamed it the L-26B and began using it for the President, Vice President, Cabinet, First Family and Secret Service.
 This aircraft was one of six that was assigned exclusively to the White House.
 Read about the full history of the plane here.

 2. Who can ride on this plane?

 Anyone who can safely board.
 The door is ground level and easy to enter.
-The age restriction is age 5 and up.
+The age restrictions are as follows:

 3. How long is the ride?

 The entire experience is about an hour.
 You will receive a safety briefing and hear about the history of the plane and the Commemorative Air Force from your pilot.
 The aircraft will be in the air about 30 minutes.
 Bring your camera as it will be very easy to shoot pictures and create memories.

 4. How many seats are available for riders?

 There are three seats available for the riders.
 The President's Seat is a bench seat and holds two riders.
 The third seat is in the cockpit next to the pilot.
 You can ride alone, or bring one or two of your best friends.